samdoidge/samdoidge.com/_posts/2022-01-17-you-should-probably-stop-consuming-seed-oils.md

 ---
 layout: post
 title: "You Should Probably Stop Consuming Seed Oils"
-comments: True
 tags: [other]
 ---

 After indulging over the Christmas period, and contracting Covid, I was feeling not-great.
 This led me to more diet research, and to seed oils which I had seen mentioned as being bad for you on various platforms across the Internet.
 Hours of research later, I embarked on removing them from my diet.
 I've since felt like I have more energy, and have been dropping some fat which I needed to lose.

 As for the actual mechanism, people like Tucker Goodrich explain why in the videos below, but in essence it seems to be the key component in the modern western diet that has us experience massive increases in obesity and diabetes etc vs 150 years ago.
-These polyunsaturated fatty oils do have a perceived positive impact on cholesterol levels, but in studies metnioned in the second video below, actual mortality increases with the use of them.
+These polyunsaturated fatty oils do have a perceived positive impact on cholesterol levels, but in studies mentioned in the second video below, actual mortality increases with the use of them.
 We have seen carbohydrate consumption decrease in recent years, but obesity levels are not going down.

 The below is the best video to start with: